A Guide to CA, CSR, CRT, and Keys (Digital Certificates)

 openssl rsa -pubout -in app_private_key.pem -out app_public_key.pem

 We have the public and private keys for the application.
-Now, corresponding to step 1, let’s create the Certificate Signing Request (.csr):
+Now, corresponding to step 1, let’s create the Certificate Signing Request (.CSR).
+Please note that by providing the -addext field, you specify the domain and IP addresses that this request will be valid for.

 # Generate the certificate sign request

-The CA uses the application’s public key to validate the information (step 2).
-It then employs its private key to encrypt the csr message (step 3), resulting in the generation of the signed certificate (.crt).
+The CA uses the application’s public key to validate the signed request (step 2).
+It then employs its private key to encrypt the CSR message (step 3), resulting in the generation of the signed certificate (CRT).

 # Generate the private key, the public key